 Is it Safe to Travel to Iran: What Americans Need to Know

-With US-Iranian relations in flux and reports of shifting politics within Iran, it's no wonder that Americans question whether they can or should travel to Iran these days.
-To get the latest, we spoke with Jessica Silber, one of our Iran experts, to learn more about visiting Iran as an American.
+With US-Iranian relations in flux and reports of shifting politics within Iran, it’s no wonder that Americans question whether they can or should travel to Iran these days.
+To get the latest, we spoke with Linda de la Torre, one of our Iran experts, to learn more about visiting Iran as an American.

 Can Americans travel to Iran?

-Yes, Americans can travel to Iran.
-The visa process remains intact.
-It still takes about three months to obtain a visa, and GeoEx will walk you through the process.
+Iran has been issuing visas to American citizens since the country reopened for tourism in 2021.
+Normally, it takes about three months to obtain a visa, and GeoEx will walk you through the process.
 For curious travelers who want to learn more about the visa procedure, our Iran visa FAQ is a good place to start.

 Regulations for American travelers also remain intact: Americans (and our British and Canadian counterparts) must travel on a confirmed tour with a qualified guide at all times and must respect Iran’s laws, such as observing hijab and abstaining from alcohol.
 If you have any questions about what’s permitted, please ask!

 Perhaps most importantly, our guests continue to rave about the warmth and hospitality of Iranians they meet.
-Our April Treasures of Persia group trip is about to go out full, and we're so excited for this group of travelers to get to know those kind, everyday Iranians.
+Learn more about travel to Iran and check out Iran luxury tours for upcoming small group and custom trips to Iran, and plan your trip to get to know those kind, everyday Iranians.

 In addition to being advised by our private security firm, we take into account the travel advisories of the US Department of State, as well as those of other governments, and the updates from our trusted colleagues and guides on the ground in the countries where we operate.
 We’re quickly informed of any changes and have a carefully constructed safety net to respond if necessary.